Georgia Tech tops Kentucky 33-18 in TaxSlayer

-JACKSONVILLE, Fla.
-(AP) -- Dedrick Mills ran for a career-high 169 yards and a touchdown, Justin Thomas scored in his final collegiate game and Georgia Tech beat Kentucky 33-18 in the TaxSlayer Bowl on Saturday.
+Mills ran for a career-high 169 yards and a touchdown, leading the Yellow Jackets to a 33-18 victory against Kentucky in the TaxSlayer Bowl on Saturday.
+It was the seventh-most rushing yards in bowl history, earning Mills the Most Valuable Player trophy and making some forget about his two suspensions this season.

-The Yellow Jackets (9-4) also got significant contributions from defense and special teams en route to their fourth consecutive victory.
+''I think he can be a very special player,'' coach Paul Johnson said. ''He's a very talented young man.
+We've got to try to help him grow up.
+Sometimes, you know, at that age, when you're 18, we all didn't make great decisions.
+It's our job to help him make the right decisions because he's got a bright future if he'll continue to work hard.''

-Playing without running back Marcus Marshall, who decided to transfer after the regular-season finale, Tech turned to Mills to handle the workload.
-And the freshman from nearby Waycross, Georgia, delivered.
-He carried a career-high 31 times as the Yellow Jackets won back-to-back bowl games for the first time in more than a decade.
+Playing without running back Marcus Marshall, who decided to transfer after the regular-season finale, Georgia Tech (9-4) turned to Mills to handle the workload against Kentucky (7-6).
+The newcomer from nearby Waycross, Georgia, delivered.
+With dozens of friends and family members in attendance, he carried a career-high 31 times as the Yellow Jackets won back-to-back bowl games for the first time in more than a decade.

+''It wasn't that tough.
+It wasn't that tough,'' Mills said. ''Behind the offensive line, running off their blocks, made it easier for me to find holes and get through them.''

+He got plenty of help, too, as Tech won its fourth consecutive game.

 Senior P.J.
-Davis returned a fumble 38 yards for a touchdown on the game's opening drive, a horrible start for a Kentucky team that was making its first bowl appearance in six years.
-And fellow linebacker Terrell Lewis blocked a punt late in the first half that set up a 52-yard field goal.
+Davis returned a fumble 38 yards for a touchdown.
+Fellow linebacker Terrell Lewis blocked a punt late in the first half that set up one of Harrison Butker's four field goals.
+Thomas added a 21-yard TD run in his final collegiate game.

-Thomas added a 21-yard touchdown run.
-And Harrison Butker made a career-best four field goals.

-The Wildcats (7-6) looked like a team merely content with being in a bowl game.
-They couldn't slow down coach Paul Johnson's flexbone spread option and really struggled to get much going on the ground.
+''It's a great feeling,'' Thomas said. ''Everything has to come to an end one day.
+Happy it ended like this.
+Looking forward to see what the future holds.''

 THE TAKEAWAY

-Kentucky: The Wildcats could lose as few as six of 22 starters, and with Snell and Johnson blossoming late in the season, coach Mark Stoops could have a solid nucleus in place to make another bowl in 2017.
+Kentucky: The Wildcats return 36 of 44 players on their two-deep roster, and with quarterback Stephen Johnson and running back Benny Snell blossoming late in the season, coach Mark Stoops could have a solid nucleus in place to make another bowl in 2017.

 TURNING POINT

-Trailing 10-3, Kentucky was threatening to score when Jojo Kemp was stuffed on fourth-and-1 at the 5 with a little more than 5 minutes to play in the first half.
+Trailing 10-3, Kentucky was threatening to score when Jojo Kemp was stuffed on fourth-and-1 at the 5 late in the second quarter.
 Tech responded with a 94-yard drive that included a fourth-and-inches conversion from their 15.
-Thomas' TD run made it 17-3.
+Thomas' TD run capped the drive and made it 17-3.

-Making matter worse for the Wildcats, they had a punt blocked on the ensuing possession and Georgia Tech turned it into a long field goal on the final play of the half.
+Making matter worse for the Wildcats, they had a punt blocked on the ensuing possession and Georgia Tech turned it into a 52-yard field goal on the final play of the half.

+Stoops was angered that officials didn't restart the clock after Thomas' first-down completion to Brad Stewart.

+''I believe there was just some confusion,'' Stoops said. ''Maybe some of them thought it was out of bounds when he was inbounds.
+They later told me he was inbounds.
+I just couldn't understand why they would, with one second, give them as much time as they wanted to line up.''

 VERBAL EXCHANGE